LakshmiRadhakrishnan09/DevOps/README.md

 Organization Level Policies in Teraform Enterprsie: Apply Sentinel Policy to all workspace within an organization .Add Policy Name.
 Add Policy Code - Add Sentinel code.
 Policy sets are groups of policies that can be enforced on workspaces. \
 A policy set is simply a directory structure containing a Sentinel configuration file and some policy files.\

+## Maven Plugin Development
+A plugin consist of many number of goals(Mojo).
+Mojos can be defined as annotated java class or bean shells scripts.
+A Mojo specifoes metadata about the goal. which phase it executes and the parameters it is expecting.